AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Can I Get a Car for Less Than MSRP

-However, you may be able to pay under MSRP.
-For example, dealers are often willing to accept lower offers for discontinued models and slower-selling vehicles.3 Of course, it helps to do your research.
+That said, you may be able to pay under MSRP.
+For example, dealers are often willing to accept lower offers for discontinued models and slower-selling vehicles3.
+It always helps to do your research.
 Before buying a new car, look up the price in Blue Book and other sources, and bring those numbers to the dealer.

 Shop around different dealers in your area, get quotes, and consider offers.
 When negotiating with a dealer, without getting too specific, tell them you’re weighing other competitive offers.
 These tactics can help you negotiate and drive the price below the MSRP.